Hot Garage Ventilation

 The heat from the garage will absolutely contribute to high temperatures in the attic space above as well as the finished rooms.
 Hopefully the ceiling cavity between the garage and the finished spaces was insulted.
 If not, you may want to consider adding blown-in insulation.

 Be sure the electrical wiring that is installed to make the fans work is done according to all codes.
-There is a good chance you will have to install a new circuit or two if you buy large fans.
+There's a good chance you'll have to install a new circuit or two if you buy large fans.
 They can draw a significant amount of electricity, and can overload existing circuits if you are not careful.

-The following are comments from several emails between Norm Sippel and the author.
+The following are comments from several emails between Norm Sippel and Tim Carter, founder of AsktheBuilder.com.